DeoDorqnt387/DeoDorqnt387/README.md

-A random guy who knows python, go and rust.
+A random guy who knows Python, Go and Rust.